 New mothers have it tough enough when everything is going well.
 Add an unprecedented pandemic to the mix and a whole new layer of complications arise.

-To help ease one of the most common anxieties of early motherhood – navigating the everyday difficulties of breastfeeding – Novant Health has added a virtual element to its already-strong lactation consulting program.
-The goal is to give moms the support they need with options like Baby Cafés while keeping themselves, and baby, safe at home, said Penelope Sluder, a lactation consultant at Novant Health Forsyth Medical Center.
+To help ease one of the most common anxieties of early motherhood – navigating the difficulties of breastfeeding – Novant Health added a virtual element to its already-strong lactation consulting program in 2020.
+The goal was to give moms the support they need with options (like Baby Cafés) while keeping themselves, and baby, safe at home, said Penelope Sluder, a lactation consultant at Novant Health Forsyth Medical Center in Winston-Salem.

 “When Penelope reached out with a link for the virtual café I was like, ‘Oh my God.
-Yes!’” new mom Anida Kleege said.
-“These are unprecedented times in general, but I’m also dealing with being a first-time mom and still having a lot of questions to navigate at the same time.”
+Yes!’” said first-time mom, Anida Kleege.

-Kleege has attended the Baby Cafés since 6-month-old Holland was just four weeks old.
+Kleege began attending the Baby Cafés when her daughter, Holland, was just four weeks old.

-Giving moms reassurance is what the program is all about, Sluder said.
+Giving moms reassurance is what the program is all about.

 “It's a lot to pack up a baby and go somewhere.
 I think when all of this is said and done, there will be still a segment of women who feel like they can get their breastfeeding needs and questions met in the virtual arena,” Sluder said.

-The frequency of Zoom Baby Cafés and other virtual classes will vary based on where you live.
-Find the latest calendar here.
+Online breastfeeding support is available across Novant Health's footprint.
+The frequency of Zoom Baby Cafés and other classes will vary based on location.
+Find the calendar here.

 TOP PHOTO: Courtesy of Anida Kleege.